A journal for the wall that is a material.

 Ravencliff Residence in Venetian plaster: the suede finish that holds the room's light

-At Ravencliff Residence in western North Carolina, Plaster by Orciani ran Venetian plaster across the public rooms in our suede finish: an irregular shine-and-matte combination, lime and marble dust, hand-burnished to the right amount of polish so the room reads the wall, not the other way around.
+At Ravencliff Residence in western North Carolina, Plaster by Orciani ran Venetian plaster across the public rooms in our suede finish, an irregular shine-and-matte combination of lime and marble dust, hand-burnished to the right amount of polish so the room reads the wall, not the other way around.

 Read .